Skip to main content

 Basic initializing

-Assuming that you have an Application class registered in the AndroidManifest.xml file, you can call the initialize function inside onCreate(), passing the application context and the SDK token that you will get from us.
+Assuming you have an Application class registered in AndroidManifest.xml, call the initialize function inside onCreate(), passing the application context and the SDK token provided by us.

 Kotlin